TanStack/table/docs/api.md

 - `flatRows: Array<Row>`
   - An array of all rows, including subRows which have been flattened into the order in which they were detected (depth first)
   - This can be helpful in calculating total row counts that must include subRows
+- `totalColumnsWidth: Int`
+  - This is the total width of all visible columns (when using non-table-element layouts)
 - `setRowState: Function(rowPath, updater: Function | any) => void`
   - This function can be used to update the internal state for any row.
   - Pass it a valid `rowPath` array and `updater`.
 The `updater` may be a value or function, similar to `React.useState`'s usage.